 The thing that is most important to me in all of my personal relationships is skilled honesty.

-I've sometimes been in a context where there was a forbiden conversation, some true fact, or some belief I held, that I didn't feel free to acknowledge–because it would offend someone, or because it “wasn’t my place”, or because pointing out some farce would make things worse, or because it seemed like it was intruding on the other person, who didn't want to hear it, etc. In a situation like this, I feel presure to pretend about, or distract from, or downplay the thing.
+I've sometimes been in a context where there was a forbiden conversation, some true fact, or some belief I held, that I didn't feel free to acknowledge–because it would offend someone, or because it “wasn’t my place”, or because pointing out some farce would make things worse, or because it seemed like it was intruding on the other person, who didn't want to hear it, etc. In a situation like this, I feel pressure to pretend about, or distract from, or downplay the thing.

 I’ve come to think that I can’t build a robust relationship on a foundation of this kind of holding back.
 I want to participate in contexts where I can be fully honest, and it is safe and practical for people to be fully honest with me, up to and including all of things that it is usually not polite or acceptable to say.